 - Check along San Pablo for many cheap or second hand furniture stores.

-- There is an IKEA furniture store located close-by in Emeryville.
+- There is an IKEA located nearby in Emeryville

 - Macy’s Furniture Outlet in Union City, California

 - 4th street in Berkeley has lots of shopping (be it furniture or otherwise)